stephencweiss/stephencharlesweiss.com/content/blog/2019-09-15/compression-tar-vs-zip-vs-rar-vs-gz.md

 	Read the archive from or write the archive to the specified file.
 The filename can be - for standard input or standard output.
 The default varies by system; on FreeBSD, the default is /dev/sa0; on Linux, the default is /dev/st0.
 ```

 If we did _not_ include the `-z` flag, we would not have compressed the files, but still would have created the `.tar`.
-In that way, we’d be able to consolidate a group of files to easily identify them, but would have saved minimally on storage as they would not have been compressed.
+In that way, we'd be able to consolidate a group of files to easily identify them, but would have saved minimally on storage as they would not have been compressed.

 ### Creating A Zip